onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/01.menus/docs.md

 ### Window

-Various menu items for showing and windows.
+Various menu items for showing windows.
 The menu items available are platform dependent.

 ### Help